nogibjj/SalesReport_YCLiu/README.md

 Below is an overview of the repository:

 1. **Main script for querying on Dataset**
    <br>a. _SalesDataPipeline.ipynb_: load online sales data in the cloud, turn data into a SQL table and **query product sales records**.
+The code and and output can be seen in the ipython notebook.

    **Resulted table** (top 3 rows, 83 rows in total in the latest update)